MON-FRI 8:30AM-5:30PM

 If you've suffered personal injury from an uninsured or underinsured motorist in Miami, contact us, you may still have a form of recovery for your injuries.

-According to the Insurance Research Council, Florida is the state with the highest uninsured motorist (UM) rate in the U.S., with an estimated rate of 26.7%.
-In fact, about one in six drivers in Florida has no coverage at all (uninsured) and the majority have minimal liability coverage (underinsured.)
-This means that if any of those drivers were to collide with your vehicle, not only would your life be endangered and your body potentially injured, you would likely have to foot the bill.
-Florida also is the state with one of the highest accident rates.
-According to the Florida Department of Highway Safety and Motor Vehicles, there were 402,385 traffic accidents in Florida in a recent year, and 2,924 of the crashes were fatal.
+If any of these drivers were to collide with your vehicle, not only would your life be endangered and your body potentially injured, you would likely have to foot the bill.
+According to the Florida Department of Highway Safety and Motor Vehicles, in 2024 there were 380,308 traffic accidents in Florida, and 2,887 of these crashes were fatal.

 While Florida law requires residents to have auto insurance, Florida is the only state that doesn't mandate drivers to carry bodily injury liability coverage.
 Rather, in Florida the only insurance that is mandatory meets the following minimum requirements: